Gregory J. Blotnick: Career and conviction

 After earning his MBA at Columbia Business School, Blotnick was hired as an analyst by Citadel LLC in 2017 as part of a five-person team managing over $1 billion in gross market value.
 In 2019, at age 32, Blotnick founded New York-based Brattle Street Capital.
 The fund focused on small and mid-cap equities in the Consumer sector, and was named after the street Blotnick grew up on in Cambridge, Massachusetts.

-In 2020, the fund suffered "steep losses," and between April 2020 and August 2020 Blotnick applied for five separate Paycheck Protection Program (PPP) loans where he falsified information about the number of employees, federal tax returns, and payroll documentation.
+In 2020, the fund suffered "steep losses," and between April 2020 and August 2020 Blotnick applied for five separate Paycheck Protection Program loans where he falsified information about the number of employees, federal tax returns, and payroll documentation.
 In April 2021, Blotnick was arrested by the Manhattan District Attorney.

 "As alleged, Mr. Blotnick repeatedly took advantage of a system intended to provide lifelines to small businesses and their employees during the height of the COVID-19 pandemic..."